rekire/autologin_plugin/README.md

 If you want to test your own setup use the [Statement List Generator and Tester](https://developers.google.com/digital-asset-links/tools/generator).

+As simple check if the linking works fine check [this link](https://rekire.github.io/autologin_plugin/demo), if that opens in chrome the example app without an intent chooser then this works.

 ### iOS
 On iOS [AutoFill](https://developer.apple.com/videos/play/wwdc2018/204/) is used.
 ### Web